375 ML, 750 ML, 1.5 L, 3 L

 Multiple parcels, exposures varies

 Clay-limestone with kimmeridgien bands like in Chablis.
 In fact, the Cote des Bars is closer in procimity to Chablis than to Epernay.

 Traditional farming, hand harvested

-Vinification: 2012 base vintage; fermented in temperature-controlled stainless steel tank, no malo
+2013 base vintage; fermented in temperature-controlled stainless steel tank, no malo

 A rich and mineral-driven Blanc de Noirs at an exceptional value.

 The Moutard Père et Fils Grande Cuvée non-vintage Brut is its customary pure pinot noir in its newest iteration, which hails from the base year of 2013.
 The wine was finished off this year with a dosage of ten grams per liter, and of course, as is the house style, did not go through malo.
 The bouquet is pure and vibrant, offering up a lovely constellation of apple, white peach, patissière, flinty minerality and a gently smoky topnote.
 On the palate the wine is deep, zesty and full-bodied, with a fine core, excellent mineral drive, frothy mousse and a very long, nascently complex finish.
 This is a lovely and very well-balanced wine that is still a tad on the young side, but is eminently drinkable today, but will be even better with a year or two in the cellar.
 Fine juice.
 2017-2035.